ehrscape/R-project/README.md

 The R package **cycleR** was designed to calculate advanced cycling parameters based on GPS data of the cycling route, for example power output, climb categorization, route-time segmentation.
 Calculations used in the package are based on [Strava glossary & calculations](https://strava.zendesk.com/forums/20246821-Strava-Glossary-Calculations)
 The package [**analyzeGPS**](https://github.com/ehrscape/R-project/tree/master/AnalyzeGPS) is required.
-The package is comprised of function `segment_time`, which segments the cycling route according to activity, function `categorize`, which detects and categorizes the climbs on the route and function `cycling_power`, which assessea the total power produced by a cyclist on a bike ride given the GPS data and additional physical parameters.
+The package is comprised of function `segment_time`, which segments the cycling route according to activity, function `categorize`, which detects and categorizes the climbs on the route and function `cycling_power`, which assesses the total power produced by a cyclist on a bike ride given the GPS data and additional physical parameters.

 For more details on the usage of the package please refer to the included vignette.